General Eligibility Guidelines

 Titles submitted for the Newcomer of the Year must be the publishing debut of the author regardless of genre.
 Titles submitted in this category may also be submitted in other categories.

-Submissions for the writing.ie Short Story of the Year Award are administered by writing.ie – click here for more information
+Submissions for the writing.ie Short Story of the Year Award are administered by writing.ie – please click here for submissions information.

-Submissions for the Listowel Writers Week Irish Poem of the Year are administered by Listowel Writers Week – click here for more information
+Submissions for the Listowel Writers Week Irish Poem of the Year are administered by Listowel Writers Week – please click here for submissions information.

-Submissions for the Love Leabhar Gaeilge Irish Language Book of the Year are administered by Love Leabhar Gaeilge – click here for more information
+Submissions for the Foras na Gaeilge Irish Language Fiction Book of the Year are administered by Foras na Gaeilge – please click here for submissions information.